LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 <img height="300px" alt="Agreement Details" src="img6.png">

-**🎉 Congratulations you have successfully signed your 1st agreement. 🎉**
+**🎉 Congratulations, you've successfully signed your 1st agreement. 🎉**

-#### Your all transactions will be shown in the `terminal`.
+All your transactions are shown in the `terminal`.

 <img height="300px" alt="Terminal" src="img7.png">

 Now, you can cross verify this by checking your `ether` account address.

-### Advantages oF smart ContractS
+## Advantages of Smart Contracts

-Now you may ask, "What's the use of smart contracts when there are several centralised methods?"
+Now you may ask, "what's the use of smart contracts when there are several centralised methods?"

 Let me explain some advantages of smart contracts over centralised systems:
 1. Here data cannot be changed or tampered.
 So, it is almost impossible for malicious actors to manipulate data.
 2. It's completely decentralised.
-3. Unlike any centralised payment wallet, you don't have to pay any commission percentages to a middle man during any transactions.
+3. Unlike any centralised payment wallet, you don't have to pay any commission percentages to a middle man to transact.

-#### Storage & Others
+### Storage & Others
-You may also ask "how are all transactions recorded?"
+You may also ask "how are all the transactions recorded?"

 You have to remember that smart contracts store data in a block of blockchain, and all transactions are stored with an unique `hash` key.